 If you've got wavy edges on your cake stand it doesn't matter if your cake decorating skills aren't MasterChef or The Great British Bake-Off standards.
 We can assure you of that!!!

-Getting your perfect piece to you is our priority but as each piece is made to order (we don't hold any pieces in stock), it takes at least three weeks to handmake, fire and glaze each piece of chunky china.
-That is just a guide though; while we aim for under, three weeks is the norm - it will be worth the wait so if it's four weeks+ please bear with us.
+Getting your perfect piece to you is our priority but as each piece is made to order (we don't hold any pieces in stock), the process takes a MINIMUM OF THREE TO FOUR WEEKS although this is just a guide and if it goes over please bear with us.

 Please note that because each piece is unique the design will be different from the one in the picture – similar but unique.